Xuanphu108/math-expression-recognition/README.md

   output linear should take in y_t-1, h_t, c_t **No change**
   and use linear to make each item's dim the same  **^**
   2019 train and val data don't work well with pretrained models.
 I use pngs, they use bmps
-  Try original train and val data
+  Try original train and val data **model works**
+  train model without val set for 10 epochs then predict on val (v3)
+  redo new data pipeline

   </details>